bestwebsoft/contact-form-to-db-wordpress-plugin/readme.txt

 == Changelog ==

-= V1.4.6 - 21.04.2015 =
+= V1.4.6 - 20.04.2015 =
 * NEW    : We added the ability to sort the list of letters.
-* Bugfix : We fixed positioning of the blocks on the page a list of letters.
+* Bugfix : We fixed positioning of the blocks on the page a list of letters
-* Bugfix : We fixed bug with displaying the list of messages.
+* Bugfix : We fixed bug with displaying the list of messages
+* Update : We updated all functionality for wordpress 4.2-RC1.

-= V1.4.5 - 03.04.2015 =
+= V1.4.5 - 01.04.2015 =
-* Bugfix : Plugin optimization is done.
+* Update : BWS plugins section is updated.
-* Update : We updated all functionality for wordpress 4.1.1.
+* Update : We updated all functionality for wordpress 4.1.1

 = V1.4.4 - 30.12.2014 =
 * Update : The French language file is updated.